 - You can put the stand just about anywhere you like; without worrying about trying to find something to strap it to, and

-- The stand has been designed that the camera can be set up quickly very quickly and easily, without wasting any time trying to strap it to something and then a few days later unstrapping it.
+- The stand has been designed so that the camera can be set up quickly, very quickly, and easily, without wasting any time trying to strap it to something and then a few days later unstrapping it.

-Although I haven’t yet found the mounting arm for my first wildlife camera, and when I do I can make a second base plate for it to also fit on the stand, the first camera does strap to the stand quite easily so that I can use the stand for both camera at the same time and increase the chances of getting good footage.
+Although I haven’t yet found the mounting arm for my first wildlife camera, and when I do, I can make a second base plate for it to also fit on the stand, the first camera does strap to the stand quite easily so that I can use the stand for both cameras at the same time and increase the chances of getting good footage.

 Field Test of Wildlife Camera Stand

-From experience of using my first wildlife camera, the stand doesn’t need to be any higher than table top.
-Therefore, as I like to make things multipurpose where possible, as a separate project I’m mindful to make a removable table top (that just slips onto the top of the post) so that optionally I can also use it as an additional table on our patio.
+From experience of using my first wildlife camera, the stand doesn’t need to be any higher than the tabletop.
+Therefore, as I like to make things multipurpose where possible, as a separate project, I’m mindful of making a removable table top (that just slips onto the top of the post) so that optionally I can also use it as an additional table on our patio.